 Prevalence / Persistence

 * They're lipophilic - they accumulate in our fat tissues and stay there a long time.
-They're concentrated in top-level predators, and sit in breast tissue which contaminates breast milk
+They're concentrated in top-level predators, and sit in breast tissue which contaminates breast milk.

 * They're persistent organic pollutants (POPs) which have long half-lives in the environment and in people and animals, similar to PCBs.